alouskho-creator/axynai/HELP.md

 Uploading notes

 You may upload images of handwritten or printed notes.

 For best results:
 	•	Use clear images
 	•	Ensure good lighting
 	•	Avoid blurry or cropped photos

 ⸻

-5) Organizing notes
+6) Organizing notes
 	•	syllas organizes notes only when you press the “Organize notes” button
 	•	No automatic processing occurs without user action

 ⸻

-6) Data & Privacy
+7) Data & Privacy

 syllas processes user content only to provide requested features.

 For more information, please review our Privacy Policy.

 ⸻

-7) Supported Platforms
+8) Supported Platforms
 	•	Web
 	•	Android (coming soon)
 	•	iOS (coming soon)

 ⸻

+9) Account Deletion

+Users may request deletion of their Syllas account and associated data at any time.

+Accounts can be deleted directly within the app through the account settings page.

+If a user is unable to access the app, they may request account deletion by contacting us at:

+📧 support@syllas.ai

+In your request, please include the email address associated with your Syllas account.

+Once verified, we will permanently delete:
+	•	Account information
+	•	Authentication credentials
+	•	User-generated content (such as chats and prompts)

+Some data may be retained if required by law or for security purposes.

+⸻

-8) Contact & Support
+10) Contact & Support

 If you need help or experience an issue, contact us at:

-support@syllas.app
+📧 support@syllas.app

 Please include:
 	•	Your account email
 	•	A short description of the issue
 	•	Screenshots if applicable

 ⸻